SERG-Delft/delftswa/2021/assignment.md

 While your aim is of course that the pull request gets merged, the merge itself is not part of the grade.

 [gitlab-desosa-contributions]: https://gitlab.ewi.tudelft.nl/in4315/2020-2021/desosa2021#contributions

+<a id="journals"></a>

+### Individual Journals

+You will have considerable freedom in this course.
+Nevertheless, a _steady heartbeat is required_, and you are accountable for how you spend your time.

+In this course, you have 5 EC available for software architecture in 8 weeks, giving a _minimum effort of 5 * 28 / 8 = 17.5 hours per week_ that you should spend on this course.

+Use this time to learn as much as you can, as an architect is always eager to learn more.
+Grading will also be based on the progress you made compared to your initial knowledge and skill level, not just based on a preset end-goal.

+To make this possible, it is important that you and your team provide insight in what you do each week.
+To that end:

+1. Create a journal file for each team member in the `journals` directory of your project.
+2. Team members individually reports their own weekly experiences and effort in the course.
+It is important to commit and push these reports weekly (or even more frequently), and that you commit your own updates.

+In the journal, you can offer a story of what you learned, what activities you participated in (lectures, meetings).
+All effort related to the course can be included, including routes taken that do not directly lead to text in your essays (e.g., projects considered when selecting your project).
+For each week, also include _the number of hours you spent that week on the software architecture course_.

 ## References